 Yes!
 It's critical that your walls are bone dry when you apply the wallpaper.
 If they're not completely dry, doom and gloom will fill your house!
 You'll suffer the plague of continuous air bubbles, which has been known to cause agitation and hives (just kidding about the hives, probably).

-Our rule of thumb is to refrain from running the shower for about five days before applying to ensure the walls are super dry when you put up the wallpaper.
-We're venturing to guess that most of our customers who love and adore their bathroom wallpaper didn't wait a full five days to let the bathroom air out 😉but that's our conservative recommendation.
+Our rule of thumb is to refrain from running the shower for several days before applying to ensure the walls are super dry when you put up the wallpaper.
+This is especially important for those smaller, windowless bathrooms.
+We're venturing to guess that most of our customers who love and adore their bathroom wallpaper didn't wait a full three or four days to let the bathroom air out 😉but that's our conservative recommendation.

 Can I Apply Wallpaper Over Tile?